-- Comparison of the ratio between sealed surface and usable space before and after refurbishment - Classification of surfaces used for buildings according to the Federal Building Code (for instance, Section 34 of the BHO) - Historical burdens on the property, including existing pollution or ammunition - Implementation of compensatory measures, for instance, a green roof
+- Comparison of the ratio between sealed surface and usable space before and after refurbishment - Classification of surfaces used for buildings according to the Federal Building Code (for instance, Section 34 of the BHO) - Minimization of the sealed sufaces - Historical burdens on the property, including existing pollution or ammunition - Implementation of a green roof

 The comparison of the ratios of sealed surface and usable space before and after refurbishment must be based on the property and the total surface areas of the existing and the extension building.
-The brochure "Sustainably Designed Outdoor Facilities on Federal Properties" by the Federal Building Ministry1 must also be considered in this context.
+The brochure "Sustainably Designed Outdoor Facilities on Federal Properties" by the Federal Institute for Reasearch on Building, Urban Affairs and Spatial Development (BBSR) must also be considered in this context.1

 If optimisation in the sense of sustainability is aimed at by improving the ratio, this can be achieved by subsequently increasing the amount of useable space.
-However, this can also be achieved by reducing sealed surfaces, for instance, by restoring and planting previously sealed surfaces on the property as well as other compensatory measures, also on a voluntary basis.
+However, this can also be achieved by reducing sealed surfaces, for instance, by restoring and planting previously sealed surfaces on the property.